Nicky Lopez Player Props: Royals vs. Orioles

-Nicky Lopez -- 0-for-3 in his last game -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Tyler Wells on the hill, on June 9 at 7:05 PM ET.
+Nicky Lopez -- with a slugging percentage of .419 in his past 10 games, including two extra-base hits -- will be in action for the Kansas City Royals against the Baltimore Orioles, with Cole Irvin on the hill, on June 10 at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Marlins.
+He had a one-hit showing in his last game (1-for-3) against the Orioles.

 Nicky Lopez Game Info & Props vs. the Orioles